axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-06-what-would-a-fiat-business-look-like-with-rads.markdown

 <h1>Doing It Differently</h1>
  <p>Imagine this: what if the executives income was distributed amongst all the employees of Lockheed Martin?
 What if we take the bonuses for the employees and also distribute them equitably to everybody?</p>
  <p>That&rsquo;s $80M in executive rewards, divided by 115,000 employees.
-That&rsquo;s about $700 for each employee.
-Not that much.
-It does not even outrank the average bonus of $3000 per employee.</p>
- <p>Equal distribution does not work all that well.
-Let&rsquo;s try equitable distribution.</p>
+That&rsquo;s a little bit over $700 for each employee.
+Not that much, it is less than the average bonus of $3000 per employee, and it is based on contributions to the business.
+In other words, equal distribution does not work all that well.</p>

 <h1>Equitable Distribution</h1>
  <p>Whereas a lot of people would go for &ldquo;equitable,&rdquo; it turns out that there isn&rsquo;t a genrally agreed formula for it.
 People have tried all kinds, but none really do the trick for long.</p>